Back

 Thirdly, you need to include the entire recipe cost, which includes the total cost of the ingredients you use.
 In this example, let’s assume the recipe cost is $7.04 AUD.

 Lastly, calculate overheads.
 Let’s apply a percentage of, let’s say, 7%, to the sum of the total hourly rate multiplied by the time spent plus the recipe cost.
-As mentioned earlier, this covers electricity, water, equipment wear and tear, and other overhead costs.
+This is intended to cover all overheads such as covers electricity, water, equipment wear and tear, and other overhead costs.

 Finally, simply sum everything up!
 Speaking of our example, let’s say it took 4 hours to create a bento cake.
 At a rate of $25/hour AUD, it’s $100 AUD.
 Then, add the recipe cost of $7.04 AUD and the overheads of $7.49 AUD.